MrEjonzzon/Fibonacci/README.md

 # Fibonacci
-Print first 10 fibonacci numbers and save to MySQL
+Java app that prints first 10 fibonacci numbers and saves to MySQL server.
+Python script that prints content from database.
+Cronjob to run it hourly with logfile.